Payitaht: Abdülhamid

 Payitaht: Abdülhamid (lit.
 'The Capital: Abdul Hamid'), named The Last Emperor in English, is a Turkish fictional and historical revisionist drama series starring Bülent İnal depicting historical events set during the reign of the 34th Ottoman sultan, Abdul Hamid II.

 Plot

 The series fictionalizes the major events that marked the last 13 years of the reign of Sultan Abdul Hamid II, who ruled the Ottoman Empire from its capital, the payitaht, from a historical revisionist perspective.
 It depicts the political developments following the Greco-Turkish War of 1897 by referring to the dissident Young Turks, who were constitutionalists, and the Freemasons, who are the subject of many conspiracy theories.
-It incorrectly portrays Theodor Herzl's demand for land in Palestine as events that did not actually happen.
+It correctly portrays Theodor Herzl's demand for land in Palestine with events that did actually happen.
 Throughout his reign, the Sultan faced opposition from all sides, from the United Kingdom and Russia to those who were supposedly loyal to him.